-Note: This sample question also appears as a sample question for Strategy 12.
+Note: This question and explanation also appear as an example of Strategy 12.

 Strategy 8: Search for a Mathematical Relationship

 More general than patterns, mathematical relationships exist throughout mathematics.
 Problems may involve quantities that are related algebraically, sets that are related logically, or figures that are related geometrically.
 Also, there may be relationships between information given textually, algebraically, graphically, etc. To express relationships between quantities, it is often helpful to introduce one or more variables to represent the quantities.
 Once a relationship is understood and expressed, it is often the key to solving a problem.